 Sri Jayatîrtha's Brndâvana is at Malkheda, in the north of modern Karnataka state, from where he continues to bless devotees who, in spite of their own lack of any significant ability, wish to understand Srimad Ananda Tîrtha's writings correctly.

-one of the brndâvana-s in the Nava-vrndâvana complex in Hampi is that of Sri Jayatîrtha; this is disputed by the Uttaradi MaTha, the institution tracing itself to Sri Jayatîrtha.
+Some people hold that one of the brndâvana-s in the Nava-vrndâvana complex in Hampi is that of Sri Jayatîrtha; this is disputed by the Uttaradi MaTha, the institution tracing itself to Sri Jayatîrtha.
 The Jayatîrtha-vijaya, his biography, also speaks of his brndâvana as being in Malkheda, on the bank of the river Kagini.

 1 comment: